Aon amharc ar Éirinn: Gaelic families and their manuscriptsby Siobhán FitzpatrickBernadette Cunningham

 Siobhán Fitzpatrick held the position of Librarian to the Academy until April 2020.
 She has co-edited several monographs on antiquarian and bibliographical themes and has written on science publication in Ireland and on aspects of the Academy's manuscript and print collections.

 Siobhán has served as President of the Library Association of Ireland and as Hon.
 General Secretary of the Royal Society of Antiquaries of Ireland.
-She is the current chair of CONUL (the Consortium of National & University Libraries).
+She is a past chair of CONUL (the Consortium of National & University Libraries).

 Dr Bernadette Cunningham is a graduate of University College Galway and University College Dublin, with degrees in History and Political Science and a PhD in Irish.
 She holds a postgraduate qualification in librarianship from Aberystwyth University (Wales).
 She has been Deputy Librarian at the Royal Irish Academy since 1998, having previously worked in the libraries of Trinity College Dublin and Mater Dei Institute of Education (now incorporated into Dublin City University).
 She now works part-time.